teragrid/dgrid/docs/specification/new-spec/light-client.md

 # Light client

-A light client is a process that connects to the Tendermint Full Node(s) and then tries to verify the Merkle proofs about the blockchain application.
-In this document we describe mechanisms that ensures that the Tendermint light client has the same level of security as Full Node processes (without being itself a Full Node).
+A light client is a process that connects to the teragrid Full Node(s) and then tries to verify the Merkle proofs about the blockchain application.
+In this document we describe mechanisms that ensures that the teragrid light client has the same level of security as Full Node processes (without being itself a Full Node).

 To be able to validate a Merkle proof, a light client needs to validate the blockchain header that contains the root app hash.
-Validating a blockchain header in Tendermint consists in verifying that the header is committed (signed) by >2/3 of the voting power of the corresponding validator set.
+Validating a blockchain header in teragrid consists in verifying that the header is committed (signed) by >2/3 of the voting power of the corresponding validator set.
 As the validator set is a dynamic set (it is changing), one of the core functionality of the light client is updating the current validator set, that is then used to verify the blockchain header, and further the corresponding Merkle proofs.

-For the purpose of this light client specification, we assume that the Tendermint Full Node exposes the following functions over
+For the purpose of this light client specification, we assume that the teragrid Full Node exposes the following functions over teragrid RPC:
-Tendermint RPC:

 ```golang
 Header(height int64) (SignedHeader, error) // returns signed header for the given height